umee-network/umee/docs/architecture/ADR-003-borrow-assets.md

 It is necessary that messages be signed by the borrower's account.
 Thus the method `GetSigners` should return the `Borrower` address for all message types above.

-### Keeper Additions
+### Module State (Keeper) Additions

-Using the `sdk.Coins` built-in type, which combines multiple {Denom,Amount} pairs as a single object, the `umee/x/leverage` keeper may roughly remember open borrow and collateral positions as follows:
+Using the `sdk.Coins` built-in type, which combines multiple {Denom,Amount} pairs as a single object, the `umee/x/leverage` module may remember open borrow and collateral positions as follows:

 ```go
 // pseudocode